BUNPC/VAN_DataSets/Gagnon/Gagnon_1/readme.md

 the ground truth graph.

 Each mat files contains a variable named Graph.
-Graph.nodes has node information and Graph.edges has edge information.
+Graph.nodes has node information, Graph.edges has edge information and Graph.diam has diameter information at each node.